Skip to content

 Stop and think: If a VPN provides access to an internal network segment, and a remote user’s laptop is compromised by malware, what internal resources can that malware attempt to reach?
 How does IAP alter this blast radius?

-IAP enables zero-trust access to web applications and VMs without a VPN.
-Instead of trusting a network (VPN = “inside the firewall means trusted”), IAP verifies the user’s identity and context on every request.
+IAP implements Google’s BeyondCorp architecture, enabling zero-trust access to internal applications and VMs without a client-side VPN.
+Instead of trusting network placement, IAP intercepts every individual request and dynamically verifies the user’s identity, IAM authorization, and context before forwarding traffic.

 Terminal window